tk-ni/Dynamic-NodeJS-Classes/README.md

 This repo is an example of how I did it.

-There is probably a better, more efficient way to solving this problem, this is just how I did it.
+> :warning: There is probably a better, more efficient way to solving this problem, this is just how I did it.
 Feel free to suggest improvements.

 Read the complete walkthrough on The Console Blog